openclimatefix/quartz-frontend/coding_style.md

 At OCF, we use [Black](https://black.readthedocs.io/en/stable/) to format our Python code.
-We use these changes to the default:
+We use these changes to Black's default settings:
 - `max-line-length = 100`

 We use [Google-style docstrings](https://google.github.io/styleguide/pyguide.html#s3.8-comments-and-docstrings).